 On 15 April 2017, Holy Saturday, two trains collided at Meidling railway station at 4.30 p.m. and damaged the overhead line system.
 With the commitment and effort of the EUROPTEN team operation of the railway traffic was restored quickly.

 Esbjerg – Lunderskov is the first section of the Danish Electrification Programme which aims at electrifying approximately 1,300 km of railway tracks by 2026.
-Since the middle of 2016 EUROPTEN has supported this project as a subcontractor for overhead line installations.
+EUROPTEN supported this project as a subcontractor for overhead line installations.

 Master Agreements with Austrian Federal Railways on the Installation of Overhead Line Systems